 - I’m not sure I’m making enough milk—my baby is fussy!
 How can I increase my milk supply?

-- People say I’m spoiling my baby by nursing her/him too often.
+- People say I’m spoiling my baby by nursing them too often.
 How often is right?

 - Why does my baby suddenly want to breastfeed constantly?